Lucasbolt/Private-key-Manager/README.md

 # Private Key Manager

 Private Key Manager is a secure and efficient CLI tool for managing private keys.
-It provides features like adding, retrieving, deleting, backing up, and restoring keys securely.
+It supports essential operations such as adding, retrieving, deleting, backing up, restoring, and exporting keys.
+Backups can be stored locally or securely synced with supported cloud storage providers, ensuring your keys are always accessible and protected.

 ## Features